giuseppealfonzetti/AcaOut/README.md

 [![R-CMD-check](https://github.com/giuseppealfonzetti/AcaOut/actions/workflows/R-CMD-check.yaml/badge.svg)](https://github.com/giuseppealfonzetti/AcaOut/actions/workflows/R-CMD-check.yaml)
 <!-- badges: end -->

-This repository contains the support package for Alfonzetti, G., and Battauz, M. “A joint model for academic outcomes and students’ exam performance with informative censoring”.
+This repository contains the support package for *Alfonzetti, G., and Battauz, M. “A joint model for academic outcomes and students’ exam performance with informative censoring”*.

 The package is called `AcaOut`, and provides the user with the data anlaysed in the manuscript, as well as some convenient functions and